 Integrated Pest Management Curriculum

 These educational materials are for use in high school or post-secondary agricultural classrooms, or anywhere there is a need for such materials including at home or on the farm.
-Please feel free to modify the PowerPoint presentations as you see fit for your classroom, but please do not remove copyright marks.
+Please do not remove copyright marks.

 Other resources include five Iowa State University Field Guides and a Scouting Fields learning module.
 To request a copy of these materials on CD, which includes the IPM curriculum, email the ISU IPM Program at firstname.lastname@example.org with your request, name, address, and affiliation and a CD will be sent to you.

-We would like to thank our generous sponsors who make this project possible: DuPont Pioneer, the North Central Integrated Pest Management Center, the Iowa Soybean Association, Iowa Independent Crop Consultants Association, and Iowa Certified Crop Advisors.
+We would like to thank our generous sponsors who make this project possible: DuPont Pioneer, the Iowa Soybean Association On-Farm Network, Iowa Independent Crop Consultants Association, Iowa Certified Crop Advisors, and ScoutPro.